Regulation and licensure in engineering: Sri Lanka

 In Sri Lanka, the title "engineer" is not regulated.
 However, as per the Engineering Council Act No 4 of 2017, all engineering practitioners in Sri Lanka needs to be registered with the engineering council to practice.
 Failing to do so would result in an offence and can be convicted by a summary trial before a Magistrate with imprisonment period not exceeding one year and/or a fine not exceeding one hundred thousand rupees.

 Europe

-The European Engineer (Eur Ing, EUR ING) is an international certificate for engineers used in many European countries.
-The certificate is granted after successful application to a national member of Engineers Europe (previously named the European Federation of National Engineering Associations (FEANI)).
-Engineers Europe includes representation from many European countries, including much of the European Union.
+The designation European Engineer (EUR ING) is an international professional qualification and title for engineers in many European countries.
+The certificate for this is granted after successful application to a national member of Engineers Europe (previously named the European Federation of National Engineering Associations (FEANI)), an association of over 350 national engineering organisations from 33 countries (as of 2025).